Stock buybacks can be appealing to investors in a handful of different scenarios. Here's a look at what they are and why

 When a buyback happens, shareholders may receive an offer that gives them the option to submit a portion or all of their shares for reimbursement at a premium to the current market price.
 Alternatively, the company may buy back its own shares on the open market over time.

-Between 2015 and 2019, companies reinvested capital through stock buyback programs at a compound annual growth rate of 10.4 percent to total more than US$3 trillion in that five year period.
-Nearly half that figure was attributed to spiking levels of stock buybacks over the past two years, including a record US$770 billion in 2018.
+Between 2015 and 2019, companies reinvested capital through stock buyback programs at a compound annual growth rate of 10.4 percent, with buybacks totaling more than US$3 trillion in that five year period.
+Nearly half of that figure was attributed to spiking levels of stock buybacks over the last two years investigated, including a record US$770 billion in 2018.

 For 2020, the market experienced a slowdown in stock buybacks brought on by the coronavirus pandemic.
-Not only have stock buybacks become politically unpalatable in this time of crisis, but as part of the US coronavirus relief legislation, corporations receiving federal COVID-19 aid are banned from buying back their own shares until a year after they have paid back their federal loans.
+Not only did stock buybacks become politically unpalatable in this time of crisis, but as part of American COVID-19 relief legislation, corporations receiving federal aid were banned from buying back their own shares until a year after their government loans are paid back.

-The New York Times reported in March that companies such as AT&T (NYSE:T) and McDonald’s (NYSE:MCD) have suspended their stock buyback programs.
-What’s more, even though they are often the biggest buyers of their own stock, some of the big banks have stopped buying back shares, including JPMorgan Chase (NYSE:JPM) and Citigroup (NYSE:C).
+The New York Times reported in early 2020 that companies such as AT&T (NYSE:T) and McDonald’s (NYSE:MCD) had suspended their stock buyback programs.
+What's more, even though they are often the biggest buyers of their own stock, some of the big banks stopped buying back shares, including JPMorgan Chase (NYSE:JPM) and Citigroup (NYSE:C).

 Why investors want buybacks

 Stock buybacks can be appealing to investors in a handful of different scenarios.
 In one common instance, they can be a signal that a company has excess cash on hand, giving shareholders reassurance with regard to the company’s cash flow status.

 "For starters, they’re a sign that the company won’t be doing something wasteful with that excess cash — like making an unwise acquisition or expanding too rapidly — and some investors feel they’re a good sign overall," Capital Asset Management President and CEO John E. Girouard wrote in an article for Forbes.